Discover the geoexchange difference?

 Used where adequate land is available, horizontal loops involve one or more trenches that are dug using an excavator.
 High density polyethylene pipes are inserted, and the trenches are backfilled.

 Vertical loops are used when space is limited.
 Holes are bored using a drill rig, and a pair of pipes with a special u-bend fitting on the end is inserted into the holes.
 The area around the loop is then grouted with a special concrete mix.

-If an adequately sized body of water is close to your home, a pond loop can be installed.
+If an adequately sized body of water is close to your home or building a pond loop can be installed.
 A series of coiled, closed loops are sunk into the bottom of the body of water.
 The body of water will need to be over 1.8 meters deep.

 An open loop is used where there is an abundant supply of bore water.
 The water that is used for the system can be re-injected into the ground, rejected to a dam or body of water or used for irrigation.